NEVIL77/net/Project details.md

 problem  : i am not able to click on the button causes   : my header is overlaped with other solution : i have to apply z index on header component

+openAI key org-kxacl9v7CiYDttrmlzYpW0lW
+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

+how to use openai api
+1.install npm => npm install --save openai
+2.to autherize create new file name openai.js and export const openai = new OpenAI({
+  apiKey: OPENAI_API_KEY ,
+  dangerouslyAllowBrowser: true
+});
+3.with helper function ,this helper function give the data which we want and we can extract the data from it and render on UI